Search Results for "ART 3000"

 http://catalog.valdosta.edu/undergraduate/academic-programs/arts/art/

 The Department of Art and Design has four comprehensive undergraduate degree programs and a minor in art.
-The undergraduate programs include the Bachelor of Fine Arts (BFA) with a major in studio art, the Bachelor of Fine Arts with a major in interior design, the Bachelor of Fine Arts with a major in art education, and the Bachelor of Arts with a major in art.
-The BFA degrees with majors in art, interior design, and art education are professional degrees.
+The undergraduate programs include the Bachelor of Fine Arts (BFA) with a major in studio art, the Bachelor of Fine Arts with a major in interior design, and the Bachelor of Arts with a major in art.
+The BFA degrees with majors in art and interior design are professional degrees.
 The goal of the professional programs is to develop the knowledge, skills, concepts, and sensitivities essential to the professional life of an artist, designer, or educator, and to prepare students who may be interested in pursuing graduate studies.
 The program of the Bachelor of Arts (BA) degree with a major in art enables students to develop the range of knowledge, skills, and competencies expected of those holding a liberal arts baccalaureate degree with a major in art and allows the flexibility to design a comprehensive liberal arts curriculum that may include a minor outside of art.

 Bachelor of Arts with a Major in Spanish